OlenaPauk/Pokemon_Api/README.md

 # Pokemon Api
-The page displays information about Pokémon.;
+ The page displays information about Pokémon.
 Information on all Pokémon is available via the link